 - Seeking to understand and, where appropriate, participating in development of external policy-making activities that affect our operations, such as those adopted under the U.N.
 Convention on Biological Diversity and national, regional and local biodiversity policies and plans.

 - Working with a variety of external organizations to make positive contributions to biodiversity conservation in areas where we operate and globally.

 Chevron's management of the oil field on Barrow Island, off the northwest coast of Australia, is recognized as an industry benchmark for the coexistence of petroleum development and biodiversity protection.
 Since operations began in 1964, Chevron has implemented measures designed to prevent the introduction of invasive mammal species and the spread of weeds on this Class A nature reserve.

-Chevron's Salak Project, among the largest geothermal energy fields in the world, is located in one of Indonesia's largest national parks.
-We're working with farmers, park rangers and international wildlife groups to preserve the park's biodiversity while producing the energy that powers Indonesia's progress.
+Chevron's Salak Operation, among the largest geothermal energy fields in the world, is located in one of Indonesia's largest national parks.
+We're working with park rangers, local farmers and international wildlife groups to protect the park's biodiversity while producing the energy that powers Indonesia's progress.